-My countertops have a nice sheen and are repelling water like nobody’s business.
+My countertops have a lovely sheen and are repelling water like nobody’s business.
 Highly recommend this sealer.

 Mistakes to AVOID

-When I finished my counters, I wasn’t completely sure about them.
-Mainly because my sink looks pretty dang rough.
+When I finished my counters, I wasn’t entirely sure about them, mainly because my sink looks pretty dang rough.

 After living with them for a few weeks, I’ve completely changed my mind.
 I LOVE them.

 Aside from the sink, they turned out good.
 However, I’m confident that I could now do them much better.
-But hey, you live and you learn, right?
+But hey, you live, and you learn.

-If I would do them again these would be the mistakes I would avoid.
+If I did them again, these would be the mistakes I would avoid.

 DO NOT Leave Your Sink In

-I really wish would’ve taken my sink out before doing the counters.
+I really wish I would’ve taken my sink out before doing the counters.

 DO NOT Use Your Fingers if You’re Coating Your Sink

-Even with hours sanding, my sink looks rough.
+Even with hours of sanding, my sink looks rough.
 Using your fingers will create SO MUCH unevenness that it’s about impossible to smooth out.
-I wish I would have created some type of applicator for a smoother finish.
+I wish I would have made some type of applicator for a smoother finish.